jkeefe/stream-lab/README.md

 - What is turbidity, and what can it reasonably tell us?
 - Is our methodology valid -- from a scientific and/or journalistic point of view -- given what's known about water science?

+This will also involve working with water experts and researchers, who understand the real science of water quality studies, but also understand the potential for lower-resolution citizen sensors.

+- How do experts study water contamination?
+- What are the possibilities and limits of amateurs using sensors?
+- Where can they overlap?

 ### Hardware Development & Deployment

 Our operating notion is that wide deployment of cheap, open-source sensors, while individually less precise than professional devices, may together may provide general insights and data to tell stories about our community.
 In order to put this into action, we need to understand our sensors, figure out how to get them into the field, and figure out how to get the data back.